 Class attendance policies are in effect from the first scheduled class meeting.
-Faculty members will ensure that their attendance policy is contained in the course syllabus provided to students.
-Students with excessive absences should be counseled concerning the probability that they will not be able to meet course requirements.
+Faculty members will ensure that their attendance policy is in course syllabi provided to their students.
+Faculty members will make penalties for absences clear to students in those course syllabi or in additional handouts.

+Because of unique circumstances, timing, equipment availability, or faculty schedules, not all missed examinations, quizzes, laboratory work, or projects may be made up.
 Individual faculty members will make decisions regarding excused absences.
-Examples of excused absences include serious illness, death in the student's immediate family, military obligations, or official College business.
-Students called to extended military or court duty will be excused to the extent possible without jeopardizing successful attainment of course objectives.
+Examples of excused absences include serious illness, a death in the student's immediate family, military obligations, or official College business.

-The attendance policy applicable to a specific instructional program may be more restrictive than the College policy.
-These policies may be influenced by requirements of external agencies that oversee curricula in those programs and provide certification, licensure, or registry opportunities for students and graduates.
+The attendance policies applicable to a specific instructional program may be more restrictive than the College policy.
+These policies may be influenced by external agencies that oversee curricula in those programs and provide certification, licensure, or registry opportunities for students and graduates.